BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 DCT	patient_id	chemo_text	chemo_annotation_id	normed_timex	timex_annotation_id	tlink	note_name	tlink_inst
 ```
 And each row corresponds to a TLINK classification instance from a given file.
 In each row:
- - The `DCT` cell will hold the document creation time/date of the file which is the source of the instance
+ - The `DCT` cell will hold the document creation date of the file which is the source of the instance
  - The `patient_id` cell will hold the patient identifier of the file which is the source of the instance
  - `chemo_text` cell will hold the raw text of the chemotherapy mention in the instance as it appears in the note
  - `chemo_annotation_id` assigns the chemotherapy mention in the previous cell a unique identifier (at the token rather than the type level)
  - `normed_timex` will hold the normalized version of the time expression in the tlink instance
  - `timex_annotation_id` assigns the time expression in the previous cell a unique identifier (at the token rather than the type level)
- - `note_name` holds the name of the corresponding file (technically redundant if your files correspond to specification)
+ - `note_name` holds the name of the corresponding file
  - `tlink_inst` holds the full chemotherapy timex pairing instance that was fed to the classifier (mostly for debugging purposes)